 Sorta happens near the end of single player.
 At the end of chapter six, before the Final Boss, you fight all the Robot Masters from Mega Man 1-6 one by one with them equiped with their own weapons.

 Before v3a, there was also a more traditional Boss Rush mode unlocked by completing the final story chapter where you fight all the chapter bosses except Wily Capsule nor the Mega Man Killers in quick succession.
 However, since the v3a update, as the player can now freely jump to any chapter boss after reaching them, this feature was removed.

 Gutsman: We took out the Boss Endurance chamber for a patio.

 Bottomless Magazines: Mega Buster, Proto Buster, Bass Buster, Duo Fist, Super Rush Adaptor and Instagib Metal Blade.

 Classic Cheat Code: The usual cheat codes from Doom can be entered.
 Even then, the IDDQD cheat does not protect you from telefrags, nor the laser beams in Quickman's stage, nor Metool Daddy stomping you flat.

-Color-Coded for Your Convenience: The players change colour to match what weapon they're currently using.
+Colour-Coded for Your Convenience: The players change colour to match what weapon they're currently using.
 In team based game modes, the players are coloured to match what side they're on instead.